 North Carolina Burger King drive-thru shooting injures two children

-The children were taken to a local hospital and were treated for non-life threatening injuries
+The children were taken to a local hospital and were treated for non-life-threatening injuries

-Two children in North Carolina were shot while waiting in a Burger King drive-thru on Thursday night.
+Two children in North Carolina were shot while waiting in a Burger King drive-thru Thursday night.

-According to the Durham County Sheriff's Office, the incident happened on Thursday night at 7 p.m. while the children were in a car with their family.
+According to the Durham County Sheriff's Office, the incident happened on Thursday at 7 p.m. while the children were in a car with their family.

 The Burger King where the shooting occurred is at the 1600 block of US 70 in Durham, North Carolina.